WPManageNinja/fluent-boards-dev-doc/src/rest-api/index.md

 ## What's Next?

 Ready to start building?
-Begin with [Boards](/rest-api/boards) to explore the available endpoints.
+Begin with [Authentication](/rest-api/authentication) to set up your API access.